The Richest Man in Babylon

 For every ten coins thou placest within thy purse take out for use but nine: Thy purse will start to fatten at once and its increasing weight will feel good in thy hand and bring satisfaction to thy soul.

-Arkad (the main character of the book) recommends that you save 10% of your income.
-That’s a reasonable advice.
-No matter how high return you achieve on investment, if the amount invested is small, it is meaningless.
-The first step to build wealth is to save.
+Arkad (the main character of the book) recommends saving 10% of your income.
+That’s reasonable advice.
+No matter how high a return you achieve on investment, if the amount invested is small, it is meaningless.
+The first step to building wealth is to save.

 What each of us calls our ‘necessary expenses’ will always grow to equal our incomes unless we protest to the contrary.